-Free Tree Scheme
+Free Tree Scheme 2023

+As in previous years, you can apply for two trees per household, or 10 if you are applying on behalf of a school or community group.
 Your household or community group must be based within the District of South Derbyshire.
 If not, contact your own authority (where you pay your Council Tax) to find out if they are running a scheme this year.

 Our ‘giveaway’ dates and venues are:

-- Saturday, 4 Dec: 10-1pm Swadlincote Market The Delph, Swadlincote DE11 0AG
+- Saturday, 2 Dec: 10-1pm Swadlincote Market The Delph, Swadlincote DE11 0AG

-- Saturday, 4 Dec: 2.30-4pm: Whistlewood Common, Melbourne Common, DE73 8DH
+- Saturday, 2 Dec: 2.30-4pm Whistlewood Common, Melbourne Common, DE73 8DH

-- Please bring a carrier bag for your trees - we will label them and put them in the bag for you.
+• Please bring a carrier bag for your trees - we will label them and put them in the bag for you.

-- Please look out for and follow any signage / other instructions.
+• Please look out for and follow any signage / other instructions.

-- Please be prepared to queue at busy times.
+• Please be prepared to queue at busy times.

 Trees will be available on these dates ONLY, so please check you are available on one of those dates or find someone to collect on your behalf before you apply.